websdone/goMediaTest/README.md

 # GoMediaTestTask

-Test developed for GoMedia - skills on responsive stilying and AngularJS
+Test developed for GoMedia - skills on responsive development and AngularJS v.1

 * To run project locally please use terminal http-server that will start in port http://localhost:8080